Yedomon/Bric_a_Brac/README.md

 # Excellente resources for genomics

+- 01 February  Tecnology future | Nature methods | [Long road to long-read assembly](https://www.nature.com/articles/s41592-021-01057-y)

+Non-dedicated hi-fi assembler is not appropriate

+> Although noisy read assemblers can be applied to HiFi reads, he says they don’t take advantage of the high base-accuracy and won’t match HiCanu and hifiasm

+Advantage of Hicanu and Hifiasm

+> The assemblers HiCanu and hifiasm use string-overlap graphs to represent genomes, encode information for algorithmic analysis and show a reference and alternative paths along a DNA sequence, says Pevzner.
+The alternative paths represent variation at different loci.
+Graph genomes make it easier to resolve haplotypes.
+With string graphs, the nodes are reads and overlapping reads make up the edges, he says.

+> Not many realize that hifiasm/HiCanu assemblies we produce today are of much higher quality than the assemblies we could get a year ago

+> De burjin graph style not appropriate for long and accuate large k-mers "Li who"

+ De Bruijn graphs are “the algorithmic engine” in assemblers such as SPAdes, Flye and wtdbg2, but they are not designed for making graphs with large k-mers

+Polyploid assembly complexity

+> “Then there are polyploid genomes and metagenomes, which are even harder to assemble,” he says.
+“These will keep us busy in the next five years at least.”

+wtdbg2 and shasta versus hifiasm and Hicanu

+> A major problem with wtdbg2, he says, is that it tends to collapse similar segmental duplications or repeats into one copy.
+“This results in an apparently smaller genome,” he says; the assembly is smaller than the ‘true’ genome.
+It’s a common issue with noisy read assemblers, says Li, but it’s more severe in wtdbg2 and Shasta.
+Hifiasm and HiCanu “don’t have this problem, which makes them better assemblers.”

+Hifiasm faster than wtdbg2

+> Hifiasm is faster than wtdbg2 because accurate reads can simplify most algorithms, Li says.
+Hifiasm can be used for haplotype-resolved assembly, but it’s applicable only to PacBio’s HiFi reads.
+He reckons the tool can be adapted for ultra-long ONT reads, “but this requires a lot of engineering work.”

+According to Rhie hifiasm is goog for hapotig-resolved assembly

+> In her view, hifiasm is likely to prove good for partitioning haplotypes.

+reference free assembly assessment

+> Even with more accurate reads, assemblies still need to be assessed for quality.
+For this task, she has co-developed Merqury8.
+The software can show what different assemblers are getting right and getting wrong, says Phillippy.
+Rhie says that parental k-mers can be used to validate haplotype phasing and that Merqury generates assembly assessment metrics with k-mers and does not use a reference.
+“Mapping biases” can trip up efforts to assess the quality of assemblies.
+For example, when evaluating an Asian assembled genome against the human reference, “any sort of Asian-specific variation would be called as an error,” she says.
+Especially in the genome’s repetitive regions, such bias can be more pronounced.
+“The k-mer-based approach sort of lifts away those mapping-based biases,” she says.

 - 05 February 2021 | [Genetics of nodulation in Aeschynomene evenia uncovers mechanisms of the rhizobium–legume symbiosis](https://www.nature.com/articles/s41467-021-21094-7)